AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ## Configure LinkedIn Learning connector {#configurelinkedinlearningconnector}

 1. From the Integration Admin dashboard, click LinkedIn Learning.
 The Getting Started, Connect, and Manage Connections options are shown.
-1. If you are configuring the&nbsp;LinkedIn Learning connector for the first time, click Connect.
+1. If you are configuring the LinkedIn Learning connector for the first time, click Connect.

    Configure the Exavault FTP account before you configure this connector.